Battle of Castlehaven

-The Battle of Castlehaven was a naval battle that took place on 6 December 1601 in the bay off Castlehaven on the south coast of Ireland during the Nine Years' War between a Spanish naval convoy of six ships and an English fleet, commanded by Admiral Richard Leveson and consisting of four warships.
+The Battle of Castlehaven was a naval battle that took place on 6 December 1601 in the bay off Castlehaven on the south coast of Ireland during the Nine Years' War during the 4th Spanish Armada between a Spanish naval convoy of six ships and an English fleet, commanded by Admiral Richard Leveson and consisting of four warships.
 The Spanish convoy was protected by fortified positions on shore, a castle, and 600 Spanish and Irish footmen.
 Five out of six Spanish ships, commanded by General Pedro de Zubiaur were either sunk, captured, or run aground in the battle, while the English fleet lost no ships.

 Background

 On 23 September 1601, a Spanish Fleet under Don Juan del Águila arrived in Kinsale harbour.
 Zubiaur with six ships became separated from the main fleet.
 Eventually Zubiar arrived with a total force of 2000 men near Castlehaven on 1 December.
 At that time Castlehaven Castle was held by the O'Driscoll clan and they welcomed the Spanish.
-On 2 December, a day after the Spanish arrived in Castlehaven, Lord Mountjoy was informed that seven Spanish ships had entered the harbour of Castlehaven.
+On 2 December, a day after the Spanish arrived in Castlehaven, Lord Mountjoy was informed that six Spanish ships had entered the harbour of Castlehaven.
 On 4 December, Mountjoy received confirmation of the story.
 The danger posed by the Spaniards’ arrival was immediately realized, and Mountjoy took immediate steps to strengthen English defences.
 The commander of the English naval forces at Kinsale, Admiral Leveson, was ordered to "seeke the Spanish fleete at Castlehaven, to take them if he could, or otherwise to distresse them as much as he might."
 Leveson then left his vice-admiral Preston to guard Kinsale harbour and took the rest of the fleet heavily armed to Castlehaven.